davidleiti/Monumental/README.md

 - **WorkManager** : For enqueueing and executing long-running background tasks which may impose certain constraints on their execution such as network access or storage availability.
-- **Navigation Component** : For implementing the Single Activity Model as presented in Section 3.3, essentially defining the flow of the application’s UI navigation in a concise and clear manner, having it described as a collection of destinations and possible navigation actions between said destinations.
+- **Navigation Component** : For implementing the Single Activity Model essentially defining the flow of the application’s UI navigation in a concise and clear manner, having it described as a collection of destinations and possible navigation actions between said destinations.

 Authentication |  Home | Session setup